Teasing the Image from the Noise

 The truth is not a purple bunny.
 Nor is it a red bunny or a blue bunny.
 It is a red bunny and a blue bunny.

-When I observe the future, I see more than will be.
-When I observe the past, I see less than what was.
+When we observe the future, do we see more than will be?
+When we observe the past, do we see less than what was?
+These are some of the questions I ask in the essay, “Seeing at the Speed of Light.”

 When I am behind time, it curves above me.
 When I am behind time, it is a dome.

-But I am not always behind/below it.
-When I surpass time (when the acceleration of the universe surpasses the speed of light?), then it is below me.
-When the universe eclipses the speed of light, we go “over the rainbow.”
+When I surpass time, it curves below me.
+When the universe reaches the speed of light, do we go “over the rainbow”?

 “[O]ur observable universe is at the threshold of expanding faster than the speed of light.” ―physicist Lawrence M. Krauss

 The following is from the Wikipedia entry for firmament.
-It is called the Flammarion engraving.
+It’s called the Flammarion engraving.

 “The Flammarion engraving is a wood engraving by an unknown artist that first appeared in Camille Flammarion‘s L’atmosphère: météorologie populaire (1888).
 The image depicts a man crawling under the edge of the sky, depicted as if it were a solid hemisphere, to look at the mysterious Empyrean beyond.
 The caption underneath the engraving (not shown here) translates to “A medieval missionary tells that he has found the point where heaven and Earth meet…”